ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 `02-PSBBN-Installer.sh` fully automates the installation of PSBBN

 - Downloads the latest version of the `PSBBN Definitive English patch` from archive.org and installs it
-- Asks how many 'OPL Launcher' partitions you'd like to create (for up to 700 games!)
+- Asks how many `OPL Launcher` partitions you'd like to create (for up to 700 games!)
 - Asks how large you’d like the music partition
 - Creates a __.POPS partition for PS1 games with the remaining space up to 128 GB
 - Installs a custom build of OPL with exFAT and Auto Launch support for BDM devices